 Cloth diapers are very different than disposables and so parents who aren’t used to them often don’t know how often they need to be changed.
 So, how long can you leave a cloth diaper on?
-Whether you use disposables or cloth, your baby should be changed every time they wet to keep baby’s skin healthy and keep leaks from happening.
+Whether you use disposables or cloth, your baby should be changed every time they wet to keep your baby’s skin healthy and keep leaks from happening.
 Many cloth diaper websites say this is about two hours to give you a rough guideline, but this will vary from baby to baby, and the length of time a baby goes between wetting will stretch as they grow.

 To learn more about how wet diapers left on the skin can lead to diaper rashes, including yeast rashes, you can check out my interview with Dr. Garbi, a pediatrician at Blueberry Pediatrics, here.